 My Friend’s Place Through The Years

-Co-founded in 1988 by Steve LePore and Craig Scholz and originally called The Lighthouse, My Friend’s Place formally incorporated in 1990 in order to provide additional services and in April of 1992, opened a facility at 1641 Las Palmas Avenue in Hollywood.
+Co-founded in 1988 by Steve LePore and Craig Scholz and originally called The Lighthouse, My Friend’s Place formally incorporated in 1990, becoming a 501(c)3, in order to provide additional services and in April of 1992, opened a facility at 1641 Las Palmas Avenue in Hollywood.

 The earliest services offered a few hours of respite from the street, food and compassionate, caring adult guidance.
 During the L.A. riots of 1992, My Friend’s Place was the only facility on Las Palmas to escape damage during the violence.
 The youth stood in front of the building, demanding that their space be respected because they had no other place to go.